ChAoTiCM1Nd/ie_cw/README.md

 ---

-## Roadmap
+## Future Enhancements

 - Add EEPROM storage for PID parameters and user preferences.
 - Implement a menu system for switching modes and setting parameters via the encoder.
-- Integrate a more sophisticated temperature sensor for improved accuracy.
+- Expand the temperature control to include hysteresis.
 - Add fan fault detection and notifications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>